Best upcoming phones of 2014

 2014 is set to be an awesome year for smartphones.
 We already have the

-LG G3, HTC One (M8), and the Samsung Galaxy S5, all of which are proving to be fantastic devices, but there are even more gadgets on the horizon.
+LG G3, HTC One (M8), Samsung Galaxy S5 and the Sony Xperia Z2, all of which are proving to be fantastic devices, but there are even more gadgets on the horizon.

 In 2013 the market was split almost entirely between Samsung and Apple,

 with HTC fronting the amazing HTC One that sadly never really picked up